limacat76/darkplaces-rs/README.md

 codebase[1] (forked from the Xonotic Gitlab[2]) in order to be able to convert it, function by function, into Rust[3].

-For this the first phase is about removing all the build files from non windows /  non linux / non SDL, because I want to be able to work on a minimal set of files and without distractions.
+The first phase is about removing all the build files from non windows /  non linux / non SDL, because I want to be able to work on a minimal set of files and without distractions.
 Also, for speed reasons, I will only work in Visual Studio 2017 and with the SDL code.

 If you want to play or modify xonotic or darkplaces this is not the best repository :).
-Again, this will not be multiplatform or multiplatformAnd also for eventual updates you'd better look at their download pages, since this is based on a code freeze. :)
+For eventual engine updates you'd better look at their download pages, since this version is based on a code freeze. :)

-The rust code will be on a different repository (TBD).
+The rust code will be on a different repository (To be defined).

 [1] https://icculus.org/twilight/darkplaces/
 [2] https://gitlab.com/xonotic/darkplaces